 Nowadays, as much as he and his wife Terry enjoy the Bel Paese's fares, and fine cuisine in general, they are lazy cooks and find it easier to eat out in their area's restaurants, rather than staying in for a homemade meal.
 Lately, however, they were introduced to Blue Apron, and things have changed.

-Doubling its sales within the first six months of business, an eCommerce platform selling accessories, books and select ingredients, and 1+ million meals sold each month, this company is headed for big success.
-What I am thankful for, however, is that Blue Apron re-fueled my dad's and his wife's passion for cooking inventive new dishes with seasonal ingredients, at home.
+What I am thankful for is that the popular company has re-fueled my dad's and his wife's passion for cooking new dishes with seasonal ingredients, at home.

 I can just see them bickering over the stovetop.
 Priceless.

 Today my little boy is home from school with the flu, and I wish I could rely upon a similar service to have dinner delivered to my door.
 Just as that thought crosses my mind, my mom phones me to say she's having her portiere (doorman) drop off some leftovers for us.
 Knowing how I'm juggling work, unfolded laundry and house cleaning, with a moaning, juice-demanding, DVD-hypnotized, temperature-spiking little person in the other room, my mamma comes through with her own crafted delivery service.
 God bless her.

 What she sent was a favorite comfort food of mine: pasta al forno.
 Baked pasta dishes are creamy, savory, warm, velvety embraces, and a key childhood sensory reminder.
 As an excellent fridge-cleaner, pasta al forno also can employ vegetables and salumi on the verge of their expiry, assorted bits of cheese, eggs, mushrooms, and anything you may like thrown in for good measure.